xiaoxiaoliu10/Agent-First-Organization/docs/docs/Agents/Agents.md

 # Agents

-Agents serve as the fundamental building block of the **Articulate.AI** framework and responsible for the "execution" of the tasks and its subtasks.
-Unlike some frameworks which differentiates between *agents* and *tools*, **Articulate.AI** combines both into an *Agent* component.
+Agents serve as the fundamental building block of the **AgentOrg** framework and responsible for the "execution" of the tasks and its subtasks.
+Unlike some frameworks which differentiates between *agents* and *tools*, **AgentOrg** combines both into an *Agent* component.
 Responsible for the execution and managed by the orchestrator, each Agent are designed to convert instructions into results.
 Although structured, *Agents* can be designed to do high level complicated tasks and can call other agents itself, greatly enhancing its ability to address.

 # Implementation
 :::tip  Technical Details